 Once You’re Accepted

-After students receive an automated email notifying them that their TTU Study Abroad application was approved, there are still a few important steps to be completed.
+After students receive an automated email notifying them that their TTU Study Abroad application was approved, there are a few important steps to complete.

 - Commit to participating in your program.

+After reviewing the withdrawal and refund policy, determine your commitment to study abroad.
 On your online TTU Study Abroad application, click the “CONFIRM” button located on your home page.
-Once complete, your Student Business Services account will be billed the non-refundable Education Abroad Fee ($200).
+Once you've clicked the "CONFIRM" button, you are responsible for applicable fees which include the non-refundable Education Abroad Fee.

 - Complete TTU application requirements.

 Now that you are approved by TTU, new requirements appear on your online application.
-Carefully read and sign each of the signature documents and complete additional questionnaires.
+Carefully complete all new requirements.

 - Complete program application requirements, if applicable.